The state of Linux as a daily use OS in 2021

 - Pacman-based: Arch Linux, Manjaro, Garuda, BlackArch and so on

-- Gentoo-based: Chrome OS and other Gentoo derivatives
+- Gentoo-based: Gentoo and its derivatives

 Distro hopping is a term popular with Linux enthusiasts, but it’s not for everyone.
 Average users just need a working OS and having so many options will only cause decision fatigue.
 I’m not gonna go into the debate of, if it’s good or bad to have so many distros, instead I’ll make some personal suggestions for newcomers to Linux so it might help with a decision